 |Shop visit reporting*||Estimate the number of visits to a business location driven by Google search and display ads.|

 |Shop sales (direct upload)*||Attribute offline shop sales that are driven by Google search and Shopping ads.
 This can also be used with data in your CRM or loyalty system.|

 |Conversion import||Supplement shop visits and shop sales reporting in Google Ads with imported data from your CRM.|

 |Search Ads 360*||Report in-store conversions for all search networks compatible with Google Marketing Platform.|

-Brand marketers like consumer packaged goods (CPG) advertisers or electronics manufacturers are often asked to prove how their online ads drive offline sales.
-To learn more about how to run these sales lift experiments and measure the incremental impact of your marketing, contact your Google Account Manager for more information and download our latest guide called Proving Marketing Impact: 3 Keys to Doing It Right.
+Brand marketers, such as consumer packaged goods (CPG) advertisers or electronics manufacturers, are often asked to prove how their online ads drive offline conversions.
+To learn more about how to run these sales lift experiments and measure the incremental impact of your marketing, contact your Google Account manager for more information and download our latest guide called Proving Marketing Impact: 3 Keys to Doing It Right.
 If you want to start thinking about how to attribute sales across all marketing channels, consider upgrading to the Google Marketing Platform.